Code of Practice.

 What If a Work is Mislabelled?

-If you think the warning label is wrong or that there ought to be one and there isn't, please contact us so we can pursue it.
+If you think the product shouldn't have a warning label or that there ought to be one and there isn't, please contact us so we can pursue it.

 What Happens With a Complaint?

-In the first instance AMRA will register your complaint and listen to the work to identify whether there is an issue.
-If there isn't, then we will advise the person who complained that in our view the work complies with the Code and also advise them that if they disagree they can request that their complaint be escalated to the ombudsman.
+In the first instance AMRA or ARIA will register your complaint and listen to the work to identify whether there is an issue.
+If there isn't, then we will advise the person who complained that in our view the work complies with the Code and also advise them that if they disagree they can request that their complaint be escalated to the Labelling Subcommittee.

 When a complaint is upheld there are two objectives: